juntylpro1/secure-enterprise/faqs-enterprise.md

 {: #enterprise-account-type}
 {: faq}

-Only Subscription accounts can create an enterprise account.
+Subscription accounts and Pay-As-You-Go accounts that signed up with a credit card on cloud.ibm.com can create an enterprise account.

 ## How many child accounts can I have in an enterprise account?
 {: #enterprise-account-number}